Rounding Tab Corners

 We've done three things here worthy of note.

-3. The white background has been moved to the list item itself, so that it ends up "behind" the background-image corners of the other two elements.
-Also, the bottom border of each tab has been made white, while the bottom border of the ul itself is red.
+, which pulls them one pixel outward on each side of the list item.
+This again allows their background images to overlap the border on the list item, thus "masking" it. - The white background has been moved to the list item itself, so that it ends up "behind" the background-image corners of the other two elements.
+Also, the bottom border of each tab has been made white, while the bottom border of the

 This is, as you might expect, something of a fragile solution.
 It requires a fairly exacting implementation of the CSS inline layout model; thus, many browsers released before 2001 or so are likely to have trouble handling this in the desired way.[2]
 With the use of CSS-hiding techniques, however, we could create a situation where the tabs are rounded in browsers that can handle the styles involved, and squared off in those that can't.